 9. What races are on the ballot?

-There are a lot of races on the ballot this year here in Fayette County.
-These races include: US Congress; State House & Senate; Urban-County Council; county officials; district, circuit and appeals court judge races; and School Board.
+This year, statewide Constitutional Officers are on the ballot: Governor & Lt.
+Governor, Secretary of State, Attorney General, Auditor of Public Accounts, State Treasurer and Commissioner of Agriculture.
+Additionally, here in Fayette County, there ia s Circuit Court Judge race (county wide) and a School Board Race (District 1).
 You can CLICK HERE to see a sample of your ballot.
-And you can see a list of Democratic Candidates on the ballot by visiting our 2018 Democratic Candidates Page.
+And you can see a list of Democratic Candidates on the ballot by visiting our 2019 Democratic Candidates Page.